Physician Assistant Program (LA)

 We are applying for Provisional ARC-PA accreditation to open a new physician assistant studies MS program in the LA area to help meet the growing demand for qualified PAs in our local communities.
 Our program meets the mission of all Touro University Physician Assistant Programs to educate capable students to meet the challenges of providing health care in collaboration with physicians and other members of the healthcare team.

 The Touro University California-Los Angeles PA Program is seeking Accreditation-Provisional designation from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
-The Program anticipates matriculating its first class in fall 2024, pending achieving Accreditation-Provisional status at the June 2024 ARC-PA meeting.
+The Program anticipates matriculating its first class in October 2024, pending achieving Accreditation-Provisional status at the June 2024 ARC-PA meeting.
 Accreditation-Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program’s ability to meet the ARC-PA Standards or when a program holding accreditation – provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.

 The program will not commence if provisional accreditation is not received from ARC-PA.